sinhrks/daskperiment/docs/source/index.rst

     - Installed Python packages and its version
     - Git information

-- Reproducibility.
+- Reproducibility

   - Check function purity (each step should return the same output for the same inputs)
   - Automatic random seeding

-- Auto saving and loading previous experiment history.
+- Auto saving and loading of previous experiment history
-- Parallel execution of experiment steps.
+- Parallel execution of experiment steps
-- Sharing experiments.
+- Experiment sharing

   - Redis backend